arnehaber/xmind2latex/README.md

 XMind to Latex is a tool that reads a XMind mind map and derives a structured latex document.
 This way, chapters of a book may be structured as a mind map that is then exported to latex.

+## Release
+The latest XMind to Latex release can be found [here](https://github.com/arnehaber/xmind2latex/releases/latest)

 ## Folder and File Structure
 * _bin_ - start scripts
     * _xmind2latex.bat_ - windows start script